charlesxucheng/aws-study-notes/ec2.md

 ## RI
 * Standard RI - Change AZ, instance size, networking type
-* Convertibel RI - also family, OS, tenancy, payment option
+* Convertible RI - also family, OS, tenancy, payment option
   * All upfront, partial upfront, no upfront

 When attributes of a used instance match those of an RI the discount is applied.